-If an app can remember your birthday or any other special day by awarding you a coupon. it will bring smile on your face.
+If an app can remember your birthday or any other special day by awarding you a coupon. it will bring a smile to your face.

-Also, by rewarding your app users when they hit a certain milestones will keep them engaged with the app.
-It is found out that players of smartphone games consider reward just as precious as a challenge.
+Also, rewarding your app users when they hit a certain milestone will keep them engaged with the app.
+It is found that players of smartphone games consider reward just as precious as a challenge.
 So game developers put rewards for players after completion of certain challenges.

 Try to maximize the impact of these systems by using flashy appealing in-app messages in order to enjoy seeing your app users keep coming back for more.